-The EA organization did not collapse; in fact, for 3 months everything went totally smoothly.
-The organization continued its work at a bit slower rate and with the 4 remaining senior team members working a bit harder to pull the extra weight.
-Some tasks were given to more junior employees and were done well, others seemed like juniors’ tasks but required senior staff knowledge to do efficiently, and were thus done poorly or slowly.
+The EA organization did not collapse.
+In fact, for three months everything went totally smoothly.
+The organization continued its work at a slightly slower rate and with the four remaining senior team members working a bit harder to pull the extra weight.
+Some tasks were given to more junior employees and were done well; others seemed like juniors’ tasks but required senior staff knowledge to do efficiently, and were thus done poorly or slowly.
 All being said, the organization seemed fine and Bill was having a strong impact in another organization that needed him so much that work slowed down to a crawl on his every day off.
 Bill felt confident he had made the right choice.

 Many EAs make the same mistake as Bill.
 Being crucially important to an organization does not mean you are crucially important every day, and an organization that needs every staff member performing at their peak (or even median) to function efficiently will break over time and often.
-Sometimes, the effects will be soon after, whereas at other times it might take years for the impact to be felt.
+Sometimes, the effects will be soon after; other times it might take years for the impact to be felt.
 However, there will always be variance and times will get tougher than people initially expect.
-A more ideal model to have, when considering an organization, is that at any time any single employee could disappear and your organization should still remain productive and able to stick to its deadlines.
+A better model for an organization to have is that at any time any single employee could disappear and your organization should still remain productive and able to stick to its deadlines.
 Taking into account organizational robustness when hiring and when changing careers is an important factor that could lead to different choices on both the organization’s and the individual’s part.

 Many EAs are constantly considering their personal impact in an organization.
-A factor that is often under emphasised is the benefit of organizational slack.
-For example, many organizations are set up in such a way that if one employee was unable to work, the entire organization would slow down to a crawl.
-This obviously makes the organization very sensitive to both large shocks (like an employee falling majorly ill, being injured, or quitting) and small changes (e.g. an employee getting sick for a week or taking some time off without warning due to a family emergency).
+A factor that is often underemphasized is the benefit of organizational slack.
+For example, many organizations are set up in such a way that if one employee were unable to work, the entire organization would slow down to a crawl.
+This obviously makes the organization very sensitive to both large shocks (like an employee falling seriously ill, being injured, or quitting) and small changes (e.g. an employee getting sick for a week, or needing to take some time off without warning due to a family emergency).

 CEOs are not the only ones who do not take organizational slack and robustness into account.
 I have seen multiple senior staff members feel as though their impact is not important due to the organization having some robustness.
-If you are so integral to your organization that it would collapse when you leave then that is not good for the organization.
+No one employee should be so integral to an organization that it would collapse when they leave.
 A high-impact position could be one where you have three talented staff members and, in theory, the job could be handled by two.
 This allows you to jump onto new opportunities or have the necessary robustness in the face of hardship.
 But often, I have seen employees leave strong, robust teams under concern that “the organization would survive without them”.